Madeleine Cookies

-Madeleine cookies: A delicate French pastry that’s part cookie, part cake, and so buttery-delicious!
-Perfect with tea, coffee, or cocoa.
+My homemade Madeleine Cookies are the perfect delicate French pastry that's part cookie and part cake.
+They have a rich buttery flavor and are perfect with tea, coffee, or cocoa.

-I love it for its rich, buttery flavor, with just a hint of sweetness, for its light & soft texture, but most of all for the beautiful shell shape that is so iconic.
+I love these Madeleines for their rich, buttery flavor, with just a hint of sweetness, for their light & soft texture, but most of all for the beautiful shell shape that is so iconic.
 It creates edges that are golden brown and crisp, and middles that are puffy and soft like cake.

 They truly are a treat to eat, and they make a lovely hostess gift or party favor as well.